 There is no better time to network than before you need a job, says Weinberg, because when you’re already employed you’re not asking anyone for any favors.
 Start getting involved now with organizations or industries you may want to work in in the future; this takes the pressure off you to make requests and the people you network with to meet them.

-4. Join professional associations in your own or a desired industry.
+4. Join professional associations in your own or the desired industry.

 5. Continue your education.